Acrisel/eventor/eventor/README.rst

 Example Highlights
 ------------------

-    The function *build_flow* (code line 24) build an eventor flow using three functions defined in advance.
+    The function *build_flow* (code line 24) build an Eventor flow using three functions defined in advance.
     Since no specific store is provided in Eventor instantiation, a default runner store is assigned (code line 25).
     In this build, step *s2* (lines 30-35) is being set with recovery directives.